What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 InterContinental Los Angeles Downtown, an IHG Hotel

 Up your L.A. accommodations game with a night at the InterContinental.
-Rooms at this luxurious hotel are modern and spacious, with the best of the bunch shining out wonderful views over the city.
-After a long day of sightseeing, cool down in the outdoor pool or sip on a cocktail at Spire 73, the hotel’s sleek rooftop bar.
+We’re big fans of the modern and spacious rooms at this luxurious hotel, with the best of the bunch shining out wonderful views over the city.
+After a long day of sightseeing, we can think of nothing better than to cool down in the outdoor pool or sip on a cocktail at Spire 73, the hotel’s sleek rooftop bar.

 JW Marriott Los Angeles L.A.
 Live